CodeforChemnitz/SensorAPI/README.md

 # Sensor Data API

 This is the first implementation of our API to accept sensor data from a network of sensors via HTTP.
+Currently it uses SQLite to save the data to `/tmp/sensor-data.db`.

 ## Requirements